maheshmj24/CowinAvailabilityTracker/README.md

         2. Set the schedule as you seem fit.
 The below screenshot is set to start running the task at 8 am everyday, 30 mins apart for 16 hours. (ie 8am - 12am the next day)
         ![taskscheduler_2.png](./HelperImages/taskscheduler_2.png)
     3. In the Actions tab,
-        1. In the Program/script field, browse and select the .exe file downloaded.
+        1. In the Program/script field, browse and select the .exe file downloaded as part of step 1.
         2. In the Add arguments field, provide space separated command line arguments.
         ```
         <DISTRICT ID> <SENDGRID API KEY> <FROM EMAIL> <TO EMAIL>